Yu-Core/SwashbucklerDiary/src/SwashbucklerDiary.Rcl/wwwroot/docs/functional-description/en-US.md

 ﻿Function description

 Swashbuckler Diary is an open source, cross platform local diary application.
-Half a lifetime of wind and rain, half a lifetime of travel, one's Jianghu, always needs to leave something to be wonderful.

-Everyone has a swashbuckler in their heart, like a shadow following the wind, accompanying you to see the scenery all the way and remembering all your wonderful moments.
+Not all diaries are called daily records.
+This is a secret book of a swashbuckler!
+Record the details of your life and write your legend in the Jianghu.

 - Minimalist style
 - Tags, weather, mood, location